Caselets

 Worked Example:

 In a company, Department A has twice as many employees as Department B. The average salary in Department A is ₹50,000 and in Department B is ₹60,000.
-The combined average salary for both departments is ₹54,000.
+The total monthly payroll for both departments combined is ₹16,00,000.
 Find the number of employees in each department.

-Common Student Mistake: Trying to answer questions without actually reading the caselet carefully.
+⚡ Common Student Mistake: Trying to answer questions without actually reading the caselet carefully.
 Most information is in the text — just needs careful extraction.
+A second common error is averaging the group averages directly instead of weighting by group size.

 🔴 Extended — Deep Study (3mo+)